Second Sino-Japanese War: Formation and collapse of the United Front

 After the Mukden Incident in 1931, Chinese public opinion was strongly critical of Manchuria's leader, the "young marshal" Zhang Xueliang, for his non-resistance to the Japanese invasion, even though the Kuomintang central government was also responsible for this policy, giving Zhang an order to improvise while not offering support.
 After losing Manchuria to the Japanese, Zhang and his Northeast Army were given the duty of suppressing the Red Army in Shaanxi after their Long March.
 This resulted in great casualties for his Northeast Army, which received no support in manpower or weaponry from Chiang Kai-shek.

-In the Xi'an Incident that took place on 12 December 1936, Zhang Xueliang kidnapped Chiang Kai-shek in Xi'an, hoping to force an end to KMT–CCP conflict.
+In the Xi'an Incident on 12 December 1936, Zhang Xueliang kidnapped Chiang Kai-shek in Xi'an, hoping to force an end to KMT–CCP conflict.
+Joseph Stalin, who viewed Chiang Kai-Shek as a crucial asset to the defense of his eastern borders, forced the CCP to negotiate with the KMT.
 To secure the release of Chiang, the KMT agreed to a temporary ceasefire with the Communists.

-On 24 December, the two parties agreed to a United Front against Japan; this had salutary effects for the beleaguered Communists, who agreed to form the New Fourth Army and the 8th Route Army under the nominal control of the NRA.
+On 24 December, the two parties verbally agreed to a United Front against Japan.
+The beleaguered Communists agreed to form the New Fourth Army and the 8th Route Army under the nominal control of the NRA.
 In addition, Shaan-Gan-Ning and Shanxi-Chahar-Hebei border regions were created, under the control of the CCP.
 In Shaan-Gan-Ning, Communists in the Shaan-Gan-Ning Base Area fostered opium production, taxed it, and engaged in its trade—including selling to Japanese-occupied and KMT-controlled provinces.
 The Red Army fought alongside KMT forces during the Battle of Taiyuan, and the high point of their cooperation came in 1938 during the Battle of Wuhan.

-The formation of a united front added to the legality of the CCP, but what kind of support the central government would provide to the communists were not settled.
+The formation of a united front fostered the legitimacy of the CCP, but the level of support the central government would provide to the communists was not settled.
 When compromise with the CCP failed to incentivize the Soviet Union to engage in an open conflict against Japan, the KMT withheld further support for the Communists.
 To strengthen their legitimacy, Communist forces actively engaged the Japanese early on.
 These operations weakened Japanese forces in Shanxi and other areas in the North.

 Mao Zedong was distrustful of Chiang Kai-shek, however, and shifted strategy to guerrilla warfare in order to preserve the CCP's military strength.
 Despite Japan's steady territorial gains in northern China, the coastal regions, and the rich Yangtze River Valley in central China, the distrust between the two antagonists was scarcely veiled.
 The uneasy alliance began to break down by late 1938, partially due to the Communists' aggressive efforts to expand their military strength by absorbing Chinese guerrilla forces behind Japanese lines.
 Chinese militia who refused to switch their allegiance were often labelled "collaborators" and attacked by CCP forces.
 For example, the Red Army led by He Long attacked and wiped out a brigade of Chinese militia led by Zhang Yin-wu in Hebei in June 1939.
 Starting in 1940, open conflict between Nationalists and Communists became more frequent in the occupied areas outside of Japanese control, culminating in the New Fourth Army Incident in January 1941.